 Add some fresh touches to your festive feasting this year with Nadiya’s practical advice, clever shortcuts and no-fuss techniques.
-With recipes for alternative show-stopping bakes from her latest book Nadiya Bakes, as well as tempting edible gifts, savoury pies and centerpiece sharers, these celebratory recipes will add something a little different to your festivities.
+With recipes for alternative, show-stopping bakes, as well as tempting edible gifts, savoury pies and centrepiece sharing dishes, these celebratory recipes will add something a little different to your festivities.

 From the book

-A beautiful wreath of chilli-laced brioche balls surrounding a baked Camembert topped with a dollop of marmalade, this a tastebud fest of contrasting sweet, savoury and spicy flavours.
+A beautiful wreath of chilli-laced brioche balls surrounding a baked Camembert topped with a dollop of marmalade, this a feast of contrasting sweet, savoury and spicy flavours.
 Bring it to the table and watch everyone dig in.

-With a gooey centre of melted brie encased in a chicken filling spiced with pink peppercorns and cranberries, and a puff pastry crust, Nadiya’s twist on this classic French pie is pure festive decadence.
+With a gooey centre of melted brie, a chicken filling spiced with pink peppercorns and cranberries, and a crisp puff pastry crust, Nadiya’s twist on this classic French pie is pure festive decadence.

-These crunchy Italian biscuits made with warming spices, orange zest and plenty of dried fruit and nuts are perfect for wrapping up in pretty packets to give away.
+These crunchy Italian biscuits, made with warming spices, orange zest and plenty of dried fruit, are perfect for wrapping up in pretty packets to give away.
 Alternatively, try these as an alternative Christmas dessert, dunked into creamy and luxurious orange syllabub.

-A cross between an éclair and the more traditional Yule Log, this has all the elements you want from Christmas dessert – pastry, cream and chocolate – but with a little less work and time involved.
+A cross between an éclair and the more traditional Yule Log, this has everything you could want from Christmas dessert – pastry, cream and chocolate – but with a little less work and time involved.
 Make it ahead, sprinkle over the shavings of milk chocolate and leave in the fridge until you’re ready to eat.